Prushka/photosite/README.md

-## Photosite
+# Photosite

 A simple photo portfolio and gallery website that generates dynamic masonry layout and photo view from folders of images with almost no configuration needed.

-Project is built with Next.js, Tailwind CSS, and the [sharp image library](https://github.com/lovell/sharp).
+Project is built with Next.js, Tailwind CSS, and the [sharp image library](https://github.com/lovell/sharp) in 2 days.

 ## Features